Where to go in Victoria

 The Murray

 In the 1800s, the Mighty Murray River, the longest in Australia, was a bustling place with boats taking goods and guests to its far reaches.
-If you have ever dreamt of spending the night on a houseboat or a paddle steamer, this is the perfect spot for you!
+If you have ever dreamt of spending the night on a houseboat or a paddle steamer, this is the perfect spot!

 Local tip: If you find yourself near Corowa, drop into Corowa Whisky & Chocolate.
 You won’t regret it!